Zzackllack/School-projects-ggl/README.md

 - Visual Code Studio (or VS = Visual Studio)
 - IntellJ Idea
 - Java editor (my teacher forced me to use it)
-- or any oder IDE/Code editor

 ## Getting Started
-To run these projects locally, you will need a Java Development Kit (JDK) and an Integrated Development Environment (IDE) that supports Java.
+To run these projects locally, you will need a Java Development Kit (JDK) or/and Java Runtime Environment (JRE), an Integrated Development Environment (IDE) that supports Java.

 ### Prerequisites
 - Java Development Kit (JDK) 8 or higher (I honestly don't knwo wich JDK is required but I thought JDK would be the go to)